Skip to main content

 When composing your follow-up email, you can minimize or maximize the Send Email window to check information on a ticket, or to pause writing your email while you perform another action with your tickets.

-Qtip: If your ticket data contains a field called “Email,” the value stored in this field will be automatically added to the “To” field when sending a follow-up email. a ticket with the ticket data field "Email" called out
+Qtip: If your ticket data contains a field called “Email,” the value stored in this field will be automatically added to the “To” field when sending a follow-up email.
+Email in ticket details that is also populated in the to field of the follow up email menu

 2-Way Email in Ticketing